 - For critical essays and art criticism in general, search "Art Criticism" as a subject in QCAT

-- Search appropriate journal indexes by artist, topic
+- Search appropriate indexes and databases by artist, topic

 - AATA Online